perfanalytics/pose2sim/README.md

 ### Filtering 3D coordinates
 > _**Filter your 3D coordinates.**_\
+> Numerous filter types are provided, and can be tuned accordingly.\
 > _**N.B.:**_ You can visualize your resulting filtered 3D coordinates with my (experimental) [Maya-Mocap tool](https://github.com/davidpagnon/Maya-Mocap).

 Open an Anaconda prompt or a terminal in a `Session`, `Participant`, or `Trial` folder.\